Tutoring and Mentoring

 The UMUC Career Mentor Program provides one-on-one career coaching to both undergraduate and graduate students by connecting you via electronic communication with alumni and industry professionals.
 Through this program, you can expand your network, make connections in their profession, learn about emerging trends, strengthen your interpersonal skills, and receive support from your mentor.

-VPALS Mentorship Program
+UMUC One2One Mentorship Program

-The VPALS Mentorship Program provides individualized peer support to veterans, servicemembers, and their families.
+UMUC's One2One Mentorship Program provides individualized peer support to veterans, servicemembers, and their families.
 The program focuses on integrating students into UMUC by providing guidance on military benefits, career advice, encouragement, and general support.

 The program is open to veterans, servicemembers, and their dependents that are: